-Donny Daniels has stories about the Call of the turkey - The Troy Messenger
+Donny Richards has stories about the Call of the turkey - The Troy Messenger

-Donny Daniels has stories about the Call of the turkey
+Donny Richards has stories about the Call of the turkey

 The sun was making its daily appearance just over the towering oaks on Gobbler Lake Road in rural Pike County.

-But, the sounds coming from Donny Daniels’ “Come Heah Tuh Me” Custom-Made Turkey Calls workshop weren’t from turkeys.
+But, the sounds coming from Donny Richards’ “Come Heah Tuh Me” Custom-Made Turkey Calls workshop weren’t from turkeys.

-“Baby chicks from Tractor Supply,” Daniels said as he turned on the lights without any more explanation about the caged chicks.
+“Baby chicks from Tractor Supply,” Richards said as he turned on the lights without any more explanation about the caged chicks.
 “Yep, this one is new and the best turkey call you’ll ever get.
 I call it ‘Ol’ Lusty’ and there’s a story behind it.”

-Daniels is a throwback to the times when storytelling was about the only entertainment folks had.
+Richards is a throwback to the times when storytelling was about the only entertainment folks had.
 He loves to tell stories and he’s good at it.

-Daniels thoughtfully picked up the turkey call named Ol’ Lusty.
+Richards thoughtfully picked up the turkey call named Ol’ Lusty.

-“Bob Jernigan and his son, Clay, turkey hunted together,” Daniels said.
+“Bob Jernigan and his son, Clay, turkey hunted together,” Richards said.
 “When Bob heard a turkey gobble, he would say, ‘sounds like ol’ lusty.’
 After Bob died, Clay asked me to put ol’ lusty on one of my calls.
 So, I named my new call, Ol ‘Lusty in memory of Bob and honoring his love of the hunt.”

-Daniels takes pride in his latest turkey call that has a sound chamber that is “pure turkey.”
+Richards takes pride in his latest turkey call that has a sound chamber that is “pure turkey.”

-But, then, Daniels stands behind all his calls, from the first calls he made from a cedar tree that was growing out of his great-great-great-granddaddy’s chest.
+But, then, Richards stands behind all his calls, from the first calls he made from a cedar tree that was growing out of his great-great-great-granddaddy’s chest.

 That’s another story.